The Creative Cloud 2014 release is finally here, and there are some great new additions and enhancements to Photoshop CC!

 More info here.

-If you have any questions about the new release of Photoshop, you can read the official FAQ.
+If you have questions about Photoshop’s new release, you can read the official FAQ.

 Other Photoshop Updates